 1. Clicks don't add up — what is actually happening#

-The bottom line: the per-query table total and the overall chart total are not meant to match.
+Bottom line: the per-query table total and the overall chart total are not meant to match.

-The Search Console performance report has two totals: the overall total shown in the chart, and the sum of each row in the per-query table.
+The Google Search Console performance report has two totals: the overall total shown in the chart, and the sum of each row in the per-query table.
 Add them up and compare, and the table total comes out smaller.

 When I checked the real data for my own site, the per-query rows summed to 4 clicks while the overall total was 61.
 The missing 57 clicks did not vanish anywhere.
 This is the behavior Google explains in its official blog, which describes a case where "the rows sum to 450 while the chart total is 550" [1].